tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - Stack frames for function calls
 - Recursive procedures
 - MS word undo redo
+- Forward and backward in websites
+- Towers of Hanoi, Tree traversals, Histogram

 #### Problems on stack
 - Infix to postfix conversion.